 Your partner can focus on supporting you without having to remember every detail from chapter 5 of your birthing book or week 2 of your childbirth preparation class.
 A doula can help him remember and offer tips to better support you.
 A doula can also help your partner get a guilt-free moment to grab a coffee or a quick nap so he can be refreshed and be the best possible support for you.

 During the postnatal period, a doula makes it possible for both parents to get some rest.
 She can also help you transition once your partner returns to work.

 #4: A Doula Makes ‘What Ifs’ Less Scary

 What if my midwife’s backup is on call?
 What if I need an emergency c-section?
 What if my two-year-old needs daddy?

 ‘What ifs’ are never ideal, and they can certainly be scary when it comes to birth.
 Even little things can be worrisome.

-For example, you spent nice months getting to know your midwife, but she’s down with the flu and her back up needs to attend.
-While the back up midwife is likely to be wonderful, having a doula you’re familiar with can relieve some of the worries about an unfamiliar healthcare provider.
+For example, you spent nine months getting to know your midwife, but she’s down with the flu and her backup needs to attend.
+While the backup midwife is likely to be wonderful, having a doula you’re familiar with can relieve some of the worries about an unfamiliar healthcare provider.